 Also, try following tyre tracks of the car in front of you.
 It’ll avoid you creating your own path in slipperier parts of the road.
 The same thing should be done through mud and snow.

 Good tread is essential for grip on wet roads and you need a minimum of 1.5mm of tread depth across the face of the tyre.
 Keep your tyre pressures at the recommended PSI, as underinflating them will use more fuel.

 Ensure your spare tyre is inflated and your jack and associated kit is in working order should you need to change a tyre.
 It’s also a good idea to carry something to kneel on should the roads be wet or hot.

 PLAN AHEAD AND AVOID FATIGUE

 No matter what time of the year you plan on travelling, it’s always important you plan head and check if there will be any interruptions to your road trip.
-Things like road works can delay time, but weather related obstructions can become risky, particularly during Wet Season when floods become a threat.
+Things like road works can delay time, but weather related obstructions can become risky, particularly during wet season when floods become a threat or felled trees which can block roads.
 It’s also a good idea to have places to stop, including service stations, planned on your map, so you can grab any refreshments you need, but you’ll also know where to stop if you need any help.

 Regular stops as well as keeping hydrated are important to your safety.
-Driving over long distances is fatiguing at the best of times, let alone during extreme heat or rainy weather.
+Driving over long distances is fatiguing at the best of times, let alone during rainy weather.